 North Tower 1st floor, Rm 1280

-Handling each case properly and expeditiously is not only important to the parties involved in the case, but also it is crucial for the efficient operation at Montgomery County Circuit Court, which experienced over 30,000 filings of cases in fiscal year 2006.
-To this end, the court’s Assignment Office plays one of the critical functions of the court: scheduling hearings, trials and special event dates for the Judges and Family Division Masters of the court, maintaining the schedules up-to-date, and ensuring that these events are scheduled in accordance with the court’s Differentiated Case Management Plans.
+Handling each case properly and quickly is not only important to the parties involved in the case, but also it is crucial for the efficient operation at Montgomery County Circuit Court, which handled over 30,000 filings of cases in fiscal year 2015.
+The Court’s Assignment Office plays one of the most critical functions of the court: scheduling hearings, trials, and special event dates for the Judges and Family Magistrates of the Court, maintaining the schedules, and ensuring that these events are scheduled according to the Court’s Differentiated Case Management (DCM) Plans.